SearchingSteve/Dog-Store/README.md

-# Semester2-FinalSprint - Dog Store
+# React Dog Store

 Dog Store is a React application designed to provide a user-friendly interface for browsing and purchasing dog-related products.
-This project follows the design principles taught by Levin in UI/UX and Noman in JavaScript and React, ensuring a reasonable user experience with attention to the aesthetics of the page.

 ## Table of Contents